RektifyAI/adv-attack-analysis/README.md

   <img src="main_inspect_element.png" alt="" width="450" class="center" style="margin-right: 5px;"/>
 </p>

-Each data vector needed to be cleaned: protocol names, dates, and amount lost in attack The most intricate vector that needed prime attention were the dates.
+Each data vector needed to be cleaned: protocol names, dates, and amount lost in attack.
+The most intricate vector that needed prime attention were the dates.
 Dates and amounts with concatenated together with excessive spaces and a vertical bar(|).

 > Here's a few lines of code used to extract the dates from the excessive html text data: